West Virginia Laws and Incentives

 Public Utility Definition

 The West Virginia Public Service Commission (PSC) does not have jurisdiction over the sale of alternative fuels by non-utilities.
 The PSC authorizes ratemaking allowances for public utilities to encourage the use of alternative fuels in new demonstration technologies, including alternative fuel vehicles (AFVs).
-AFVs included those using natural gas, methanol, or electricity as the primary fuel.
+AFVs include those using natural gas, methanol, propane, or electricity as the primary fuel.

 Alternative Fuel Use Requirement